ericnystrom/gb/README.md

 six quizzes might be taken, but the lowest one dropped.
 An item may also count as a "bonus" within a category.

-I prefer the category/item structure so that impromptu or unexpected assignments, such as a pop quiz or a graded discussion, can be added to a category without impacting the balance of the grading for the rest of the course.
+The category/item structure means that impromptu or unexpected assignments, such as a pop quiz or a graded discussion, can be added to a category without impacting the balance of the grading for the rest of the course.
 If, for example, one category was "participation" grades, an